Zap Those Fungal Toenails Away … For Good

 Option 1: Oral antifungal medications.

-This was the “best” treatment option before laser came along, and it’s still the primary treatment method used by a majority of podiatry practices nationwide.
-You take a prescription antifungal pill daily for a set period of time—usually 6 to 12 weeks or so.
+This was the “best” treatment option before laser came along, and it’s still the primary treatment method used by most podiatry practices nationwide.
+You take a prescription antifungal pill daily for a set period of time—usually 6 to 12 weeks.

 Simple, right?
 For some people, yes.
 For others, not so much.